 Laura van Assendelft

 Professor of political science Laura van Assendelft has been teaching at Mary Baldwin College since 1994.
 Currently serving as chair of the political science department, van Assendelft teaches American Government, State and Local Politics, U.S. Congress, U.S. Presidency, Women and Politics, Political Parties and Interest Groups, Political Behavior, and Senior Seminar in American Politics.
 Her research interests include state and local politics and women and politics.
-She has published numerous journal articles and several books, including Governors, Agenda Setting, and Divided Government, The Encyclopedia of Women in American Politics (co-edited with Jeffrey Shultz), and two editions of Women, Politics, and American Society (co-authored with Nancy McGlen, Karen O’Connor, and Wendy Gunther-Canada).
+She has published numerous journal articles and several books, including Governors, Agenda Setting, and Divided Government, The Encyclopedia of Women in American Politics (co-edited with Jeffrey Shultz), and three editions of Women, Politics, and American Society (co-authored with Nancy McGlen, Karen O’Connor, and Wendy Gunther-Canada).
 She received her BA in political science (cum laude with honors in political science) from The University of the South in Sewanee, Tennessee (1989) and her PhD in political science from Emory University in Atlanta, Georgia (1994).
-She was recognized by Who’s Who Among American Teachers in 2004, 2005, and 2006.
+She was recognized by Who’s Who Among American Teachers since 2004.
 Outside of teaching and research, her interests include spending time with family, running, hiking, horseback riding, reading, and photography.

 Since 1989, Dr. Mosher has served as the director of the Health Care Administration Program at Mary Baldwin College.
 He is also a professor of health care administration and political science.
 He has held similar positions at Avila College in Missouri and Ferrum College in Virginia.
 He received his PhD in government and international studies from the University of South Carolina where he also received his Master of Arts degree in international studies and his Bachelor of Arts degree (cum laude) in political science.